vladigleba/vladigleba.github.io/posts/prophecy/antichrist.md

 > And the *ten horns out of this kingdom are ten kings that shall arise*: and another shall rise after them; and he shall be diverse from the first, and he shall subdue three kings.
 {% ct 'Daniel 7:24' %}

 Greece was eventually conquered by the Roman Empire, which is symbolized by the fourth beast with 10 horns.
 The 10 horns represent the 10 kingdoms into which Rome was eventually split by the barbarian tribes: Visigoths (Spain), Anglo-Saxons (England), Franks (France), Alemani (Germany), Burgundians (Switzerland), Lombards (Italy), Suevi (Portugal), Heruli, Ostrogoths, and Vandals.
-These are the same kingdoms that were represented by the 10 toes of the image in {% rf 'Daniel 2:41-44' false %} (see [“Europe’s Future Revealed”](/posts/prophecy/europe.md#what-is-represented-by-the-toes)).
+These are the same kingdoms that were represented by the [ten toes](/posts/prophecy/europe.md#what-is-represented-by-the-toes) of the image in {% rf 'Daniel 2:41-44' false %}.

 ## What happens next?